awslabs/aiops-modules/modules/mlflow/mlflow-fargate/README.md

 - `subnet-ids`: The subnets that the Fargate task will use.
 - `ecr-repository-name`: The name of the ECR repository to pull the image from.
 - `artifacts-bucket-name`: Name of the artifacts store bucket
-- `rds-hostname`: Endpoint address of the RDS instance
-- `rds-credentials-secret-arn`: RDS database credentials stored in SecretsManager

 #### Optional